 The Toowong French Patisserie opened in June 1984.
 Online French Patisserie opened in 2006.
 Salt Village French Patisserie opened in July 2017.

 Salt Village French Patisserie was a ‘while on holiday in Kingscliff’ thought bubble that gathered momentum waiting in a coffee queue.
-The kitchen there is managed by our French Pastrychef, Eddy Pinchart and Laia Duch manages the shop.
+The Kingscliff kitchen there is managed by our French Pastrychef, Eddy Pinchart and Laia Duch manages the shop.
 We are delighted that Salt Village French Patisserie has become a favourite French pastry fix for the northern NSW community.
 We look forward to celebrating with our local customers our fourth birthday come Bastille Day 2021.